dehimer/Dodo/README.md

 # Dodo
-Dynamic Graph of users connections for developed for one customer (Dodo
+Dynamic Graph of connected users developed for one my customer (dodo)